opentx/lua-reference-guide/mix.md

 ##### Location

-Place them on SD card in folder /SCRIPTS/MIXES/
+Place them on SD card in folder /SCRIPTS/MIXES/.
+File name length (without extension) **must be 6 characters or less** (this limit was 8 characters in OpenTX 2.1).

 ##### Lifetime